 After spending most of last year hiking above 3000m; struggling to breathe, suffering from altitude sickness, carrying a 20kg bag and sleeping in tents when it’s far too cold to be outside… a walking holiday in the hills of Scotland with the luxurious Gartmore Estate was exactly what I needed.
 If you love walking, but also love a little comfort and luxury at the end of a tough day, then this will be the holiday for you, too.

->

-> Gartmore House was built in the mid-18th century for the Graham family but was eventually bought by the Cayzer family in 1900.
+Gartmore House was built in the mid-18th century for the Graham family but was eventually bought by the Cayzer family in 1900.
 It was commandeered by the Army in the 1940s and after the war was sold off in pieces.
 In 1953 it was turned into St Ninian’s, a school run by a Roman Catholic religious order.
-In 1980 it was sold off again and changed hands multiple times, until 2000 when it ran as a charitable trust and grew as a conference and activity centre.
+In 1980 it was sold off again and changed hands multiple times, until 2000 when it ran as a charitable trust and grew as a conference and activity center.

->

-> To get there, you can take a 40-minute train from Glasgow or Edinburgh to Stirling.
+To get there, you can take a 40-minute train from Glasgow or Edinburgh to Stirling.
 They offer free transfers from here and it’s a beautiful 40-minute drive into the countryside.
 As you pull up to the rear of this imposing manor house with a backdrop of moody skies you might start to wonder if you’re starring in your own horror movie, but as soon as you walk through the front doors, you’ll feel like you belong in a period drama.

 You’re greeted by smiling staff, wonderful decor and a crackling fire.
 The rooms are spacious, clean and comfortable, with incredible views of distant hills.
 The food is delicious and plentiful, with different choices every day.
 A fry up for breakfast was the best way to start the day, a packed lunch to take hiking and a three-course meal in the evenings was exactly what we needed after burning so many calories.
 I can’t remember the last time I ate and slept so well!